Want to play well? Stop using ocarina tabs!

 To move beyond ocarina tabs, I advise doing three things:

-These are easier than you might assume, and the list above links to dedicated pages on those topics.
-The basics of each are summarised below.
+These tasks are easier to accomplish than you might think, and the list above links to dedicated pages on each of these topics, the basics of which are summarised below.

-Do be aware that if you've been using tabs for any amount of time they will feel natural to you, while approaching something new will feel more stressful.
-This is normal and things quickly gets easier.
+Be aware that if you've been using tabs for any amount of time, they will feel natural to you, while approaching something new may feel more stressful.
+This is normal, and things quickly get easier.

 Learning your ocarina's fingerings

-One of the issues with ocarina tabs is that they encourage you to consciously think about the positions of your fingers.
-Isn't it more important to think about the music you are playing?
+One of the issues with ocarina tabs is that they encourage you to think about finger positions consciously, which can prevent you from paying attention to the music you are playing.

-With a little practice, you can train your subconscious mind to do the fingerings for you, much as you can walk while having a conversation without thinking about every joint movement you need to make.
+It is straightforward to train your subconscious mind to do the fingerings for you.
+With this ability in place, playing the notes can be as easy as walking while having a conversation: you don't have to think about every joint movement you need to make.

 Each fingering on your instrument represents a different note, and these notes all have names.
-Learning the fingerings is just a matter of breaking your fingering chart down into groups of 3 or 4 fingerings, and looping through them while saying their names.
+Learning the fingerings is just a matter of breaking your fingering chart down into groups of three or four fingerings and looping through them while saying their names.

 See 'Learning the ocarina's fingerings'.